-Aliexpress has endeavoured to stamped out blatant plagiarism, and brands like Beauty Glazed, Focallure, UCANBE, Maria Aora, Anmor Beauty, Maange (unfortunately named) and O.TWO.O (there are lots more) offer replica or inspired by versions of cult products, and from my experience, are comparable, maybe with cheaper packaging, but the colours are just as pigmented, and do vary slightly from the original.
-In one case I found, the replica was better than the original.
+Aliexpress has endeavoured to stamped out blatant plagiarism, and brands like Beauty Glazed, Focallure, UCANBE, Maria Ayora, Anmor Beauty, Maange and O.TWO.O (there are lots more) offer “replica” or “inspired by” versions of cult products, and from my experience, are loosely comparable, with cheaper packaging.
+The colours are pigmented but vary widely from the original.
+In one case, though, I found, the replica was easier to use than the original.

-“Inspired by” and “replica”
+Counterfeit cosmetics: “Inspired by” and “replica”?

 Take the case of Michael Kors.
 His bags are inspired by all the top line handbags, yet are still quality and are still costly, but they are nowhere near the original design.
 He changes just enough not to plagiarise, but we all know where the idea is from.
-I personally would rather buy an original design from a lesser known brand, that carry a Michael Kors that is an expensive replica.
+I personally would rather buy an original design from a lesser-known brand, that carry a Michael Kors that is an expensive replica.

 The Chinese branded product is made in a regulated factory (or else Alibaba would not allow them to be sold as they have clamped down on fakes and are also subject to export regulations) and are also must follow rigid testing requirements and a very strict list of banned ingredients, and the high level of licensing and regulations to be licensed with the CFDA Ithe Chinese regulatory board for beauty products).

 Counterfeit Makeup and Skin Care